Do you want to increase conversions on your website dramatically? Exit-intent popups are the not-so-secret weapon that will get you there.

-Before you ever ask for a sale, you could ask your visitor for their name.
+Before asking for a sale, ask your visitor for their name.

-Later, when your visitor is about to abandon one of your product pages, for example, you could grab their attention with an exit popup that has their own name on it:
+Later, when your visitor is about to abandon one of your product pages, you could grab their attention with an exit-intent popup with their name on it.

-This can be accomplished by getting your visitor’s name when they subscribe to your email list, by asking for their name in a previous popup, or by detecting the name of an existing customer.
+You can get your visitors’ names when they subscribe to your email list, ask for their name in a previous popup, or detect an existing customer’s name.